Monica Niculescu: 2017–18: Wimbledon final and Australian Open SF in doubles, No. 11 in doubles

-2019–21: Drop in singles rankings, completed Grand Slam doubles quaterfinals
+2019–21: Drop in singles rankings, completed Grand Slam doubles quarterfinals

 Niculescu started 2019 by reaching the quarterfinals of the Shenzhen Open but lost to Wang Yafan.
 The following week, she reached the semifinals of the Hobart International in the doubles event.
 In the Australian Open, she lost in the first round in singles but got to the third round in doubles.
 At the Thailand Open, she and Begu won a title in the doubles category.
 At the Miami Open, she got to the third round after defeating Garbiñe Muguruza, but then lost to Wozniacki.
 In doubles, she and Abigail Spears reached the quarterfinals.
 They lost in the quarterfinal match against Samantha Stosur and Zhang Shuai after three sets.

 In the grass-court season, she reached the semifinal of the Nottingham Open doubles event.
 The following week, she won the $100k Ilkley Trophy grass-court tournament, defeating Tímea Babos in the final.
 Her next tournament was Wimbledon, where she defeated former top 10 player Petkovic.
 In doubles, she advanced to the third round.
 A month later, she and Margarita Gasparyan lost in the final of the Bronx Open.

 At the 2020 Australian Open, Niculescu qualified into the main draw, facing Alizé Cornet in the first round.
 After winning the first set, she won one game in the second set, and got defeated in the third.
 At the Prague Open, Niculescu finished runner-up alongside Olaru losing to Lucie Hradecká and Kristýna Plíšková.
 At the US Open, she lost to Danielle Collins in the first round.

 At the 2021 Qatar Open doubles event, she and Jeļena Ostapenko finished runners-up, losing the final to Nicole Melichar and Demi Schuurs.
 Soon later, she reached the semifinal of the St. Petersburg Ladies' Trophy alongside Lesley Pattinama Kerkhove.
 At the French Open, she and Ostapenko got into the fourth round, where the Pliskova's sisters defeated them.
 Next, she won the ITF title at the $100k Nottingham Trophy, where, together with Elena-Gabriela Ruse, she defeated Priscilla Hon and Storm Sanders.
 After that she went to Wimbledon, where she lost to Aryna Sabalenka.
 In doubles, she got one round further together with Andreea Mitu.

 At the Tokyo Olympics, Niculescu started only in the doubles event.
-Playing alongside Olaru, she got to the second round after beating former No. 5, Chan Hao-ching, and former No. 1, Latisha Chan.
-Niculescu got to the quarterfinals of the US Open alongside Ruse, this being her first Grand Slam quarterfinal since the 2018 Australian Open and the first one at the US Open.
+Playing with Olaru, she got to the second round after beating former No. 5 Chan Hao-ching, and former No. 1 Latisha Chan.
+Niculescu got to the quarterfinals of the US Open alongside compatriot Elena-Gabriela Ruse, this being her first Grand Slam quarterfinal since the 2018 Australian Open and the first one at the US Open.
+This completed her career doubles Grand Slam quarterfinals, by reaching at least the quarterfinals at each of the majors.

 In October, Niculescu won the inaugural Astana Open together with Anna-Lena Friedsam.
-This was her tenth WTA doubles title, and the first since February 2019.
+This was her tenth WTA Tour doubles title, and the first since February 2019.
 She ended the season with the doubles title at the WTA 125 Open de Limoges, alongside Vera Zvonareva.